iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.1.1/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 4 reviews"/>
 </p>

+> Excellent information<br> :date: __2020-12-10 15:11:22__

+> Great idea.
+But I don't know anyone that uses the app.
+I doubt a lot of people have the app install.
+It defeats the purpose of being useful if only a handful if people are using the app.<br> :date: __2020-12-08 23:56:12__

+> Good idea but the app doesn't start on my phone (Pixel 4 XL).
+It just shows a white screen with the logo.<br> :date: __2020-12-07 15:36:10__

+> the only reason I give it four stars is because I don't know if it works yet or not but it seems to function on my phone and my tablet and my laptop so until I know for sure that it works that's all I have to say.<br> :date: __2020-12-06 19:26:31__

+> Carol M<br> :date: __2020-12-06 02:15:38__

 > Good idea, but needs support of the places that provides the tests. which currently do not provide a verification code with a positive test.<br> :date: __2020-12-02 05:45:58__